femiwiki/DiscordRCFeed/README.md

 - `$wgDiscordIncludeDiffSize` - By default we show size of the edit.
 You can hide this information with the setting below.
 Defaults to `true`.
 - `$wgDiscordShowNewUserFullName` - If this is true, newly created user full name is added to notification.
 Defaults to `false.
 - `$wgDiscordIgnoreMinorEdits` - If this is true, all minor edits made to articles will not be submitted to Discord.
 Defaults to `false`.
-- `$wgDiscordExcludeNotificationsFrom` - Actions (add, edit, modify) won't be notified to Discord room from articles starting with these names Defaults to `[]`.
+- `$wgDiscordExcludeNotificationsFrom` - Actions (add, edit, modify) won't be notified to Discord room from articles starting with these names.
+Defaults to `[]`.
-- `$wgDiscordExcludedPermission` - If this is set, actions by users with this permission won't cause alerts Defaults to `''`.
+- `$wgDiscordExcludedPermission` - If this is set, actions by users with this permission won't cause alerts.
+Defaults to `''`.
 - `$wgDiscordNotificationsShowSuppressed` - By default we do not show non-public article deletion notifications.
 You can change this using the parameter below.
 Defaults to `true`.
 - `$wgDiscordNotificationsActions` - An associative array for actions to notify.
 See [Disabling Each Notification Individually](#disabling-each-notification-individually) below for details.